wmdev0808/Laravel/challenge-001/README.md

 ## 62. Limit Access to Only Admins

+- Things You'll Learn

+  - Middleware Authorization

+- About

+  - Let's finally work on the administration section for publishing new posts.
+Before we begin constructing the form, let's first figure out how to add the necessary authorization layer to ensure that only administrators may access this section of the site.

+  - Create a middleware

+        php artisan make:middleware MustBeAdministrator

+- PHP RFC: Nullsafe operator

+  - Target Version: PHP 8.0

+  - Introduction

+    - This RFC proposes the new nullsafe operator ?-> with full short circuiting.

+  - Proposal

+    - It is fairly common to only want to call a method or fetch a property on the result of an expression if it is not null.

+    - Currently in PHP, checking for null leads to deeper nesting and repetition:

+      ```php
+      $country =  null;

+      if ($session !== null) {
+          $user = $session->user;

+          if ($user !== null) {
+              $address = $user->getAddress();

+              if ($address !== null) {
+                  $country = $address->country;
+              }
+          }
+      }

+      // do something with $country
+      ```

+    - With the nullsafe operator ?-> this code could instead be written as:

+      ```php
+      $country = $session?->user?->getAddress()?->country;

+      // do something with $country
+      ```

+    - When the left hand side of the operator evaluates to null the execution of the entire chain will stop and evalute to null.
+When it is not null it will behave exactly like the normal -> operator.

+  - Short circuiting

+    - Introduction

+      - Short circuiting refers to skipping the evaluation of an expression based on some given condition.
+Two common examples are the operators && and ||.
+There are three ways the nullsafe operator ?-> could implement short circuiting.
+We’ll look at the same code snippet for every option.

+        ```php
+        null?->foo(bar())->baz();
+        ```

+      - 1. Short circuiting for neither method arguments nor chained method calls

+        - This complete lack of short circuiting is currently only found in Hack.
+Both the function bar() and the method baz() are called. baz() will cause a “Call to a member function on null” error.
+Evaluating method arguments makes it the most surprising of the three options.
+This was the primary criticism of the last RFC.

+      - 2. Short circuiting for method arguments but not chained method calls

+        - This is what would normally be considered lack of short circuiting.
+The function bar() is not called, the method baz() is. baz() will cause a “Call to a member function on null” error.

+      - 3. Short circuiting for both method arguments and chained method calls

+        - We’ll refer to this as full short circuiting.
+Neither the function bar() nor the method baz() are called.
+There will be no “Call to a member function on null” error.

+    - Proposal

+      - This RFC proposes full short circuiting.
+When the evaluation of one element in the chain fails the execution of the entire chain is aborted and the entire chain evaluates to null.
+The following elements are considered part of the chain.

+        - Array access ([])
+        - Property access (->)
+        - Nullsafe property access (?->)
+        - Static property access (::)
+        - Method call (->)
+        - Nullsafe method call (?->)
+        - Static method call (::)

+      - The following elements will cause new sub-chains.

+        - Arguments in a function call
+        - The expression in [] of an array access
+        - The expression in {} when accessing properties (->{})

+      - Chains are automatically inferred.
+Only the closest chain will terminate.
+The following examples will try to illustrate.

+      ```php
+        $foo = $a?->b();
+      // --------------- chain 1
+      //        -------- chain 2
+      // If $a is null chain 2 is aborted, method b() isn't called, null is assigned to $foo

+        $a?->b($c->d());
+      // --------------- chain 1
+      //        -------  chain 2
+      // If $a is null chain 1 is aborted, method b() isn't called, the expression `$c->d()` is not evaluated

+        $a->b($c?->d());
+      // --------------- chain 1
+      //       --------  chain 2
+      // If $c is null chain 2 is aborted, method d() isn't called, null is passed to `$a->b()`
+      ```

+    - Rationale

+      - 1. It avoids surprises

+        ```php
+        $foo = null;
+        $foo?->bar(expensive_function());
+        ```

+        - The evaluation of expensive_function() is undesirable if $foo is null as its result will simply be discarded.
+If the function has side effects it could also lead to surprises.

+      - 2. You can see which methods/properties return null

+        ```php
+        $foo = null;
+        $foo?->bar()->baz();
+        ```

+        - Without short circuiting every subsequent method call and property access in the chain will require using the nullsafe operator or you will get a “Call to a member function on null” error.
+With short circuiting this isn’t necessary which makes it more obvious which methods/properties might return null.

+      - 3. Mixing with other operators

+        ```php
+        $foo = null;
+        $baz = $foo?->bar()['baz'];
+        var_dump($baz);

+        // Without short circuiting:
+        // Notice: Trying to access array offset on value of type null
+        // NULL

+        // With short circuiting
+        // NULL
+        ```

+        - Since with short circuiting the array access ['baz'] will be completely skipped no notice is emitted.

+  - Syntax choice

+    - The ? in ?-> denotes the precise place in the code where the short circuiting occurs.
+It closely resembles the syntax of every other language that implements a nullsafe operator.

+  - Forbidden usages

+    - Nullsafe operator in write context

+      - Using the nullsafe operator in write context ist not allowed.

+        ```php
+        $foo?->bar->baz = 'baz';
+        // Can't use nullsafe operator in write context

+        foreach ([1, 2, 3] as $foo?->bar->baz) {}
+        // Can't use nullsafe operator in write context

+        unset($foo?->bar->baz);
+        // Can't use nullsafe operator in write context

+        [$foo?->bar->baz] = 'baz';
+        // Assignments can only happen to writable values
+        ```

+      - It was previously suggested to allow the nullsafe operator in the left hand side of assignments and skip the assignment if the left hand side of the nullsafe operator was null.
+However, due to technical difficulties this is not a part of this RFC.
+It might be addressed in a later RFC.
+It is also not completely clear whether the right hand side of the assignment should always be evaluated or not.

+    - References

+      - Taking the reference of a nullsafe chain is not allowed.
+This is because references require l-values (memory locations, like variables or properties) but the nullsafe operator can sometimes return the r-value null.

+        ```php
+        $x = &$foo?->bar;

+        // Could loosely be translated to

+        if ($foo !== null) {
+            $x = &$foo->bar;
+        } else {
+            $x = &null;
+            // Only variables should be assigned by reference
+        }
+        ```

+      - For this reason, the following examples are disallowed.

+        ```php
+        // 1
+        $x = &$foo?->bar;
+        // Compiler error: Cannot take reference of a nullsafe chain

+        // 2
+        takes_ref($foo?->bar);
+        // Error: Cannot pass parameter 1 by reference

+        // 3
+        function &return_by_ref($foo) {
+            return $foo?->bar;
+            // Compiler error: Cannot take reference of a nullsafe chain
+        }
+        ```

+        - Example 2 is a runtime error because we cannot know at compile time if the given parameter allows passing values by reference.

+  - Future Scope

+    - Since PHP 7.4 a notice is emitted on array access on null (null["foo"]).
+Thus the operator ?[] could also be useful ($foo?["foo"]).
+Unfortunately, this code introduces a parser ambiguity because of the ternary operator and short array syntax ($foo?["foo"]:["bar"]).
+Because of this complication the ?[] operator is not part of this RFC.

+    - A nullsafe function call syntax ($callableOrNull?()) is also outside of scope for this RFC.

 ## 63. Create the Publish Post Form

 ## 64. Validate and Store Post Thumbnails